isomerpages/moe-westwoodpri/_highlights/2023/School Tour by Student Leaders.md

 **Objectives of the School Tour:**

-* To introduce Westwood Primary School physical facilities and amenities for potential Primary One parents and students alike.
+* To introduce Westwood Primary School facilities and amenities for potential Primary One parents and students alike.

-* To use this tour as a platform for parents to interact with Westwood Primary School students, teachers, and school leaders.
+* To use this tour as a platform for parents to interact with Westwood Primary School students, teachers and school leaders.

 * To advertise and promote Westwood Primary as a school of choice for kindergarten children who are enrolling into Primary One next year.

 Don't miss this opportunity to discover why Westwood Primary School is the perfect choice for your child's education.
-Come and experience why so many families trust us with their children's education.
+Come and experience why so many families entrust us with their children's education.

 **Click [here](https://forms.moe.edu.sg/forms/JBEXKv) to register for the school tour by 30 April 2023.**